ArthurSonzogni/chromiumos-platform2/camera/hal/fake/README.md

-# Chrome OS Camera Fake HAL
+# ChromeOS Camera Fake HAL

-This folder contains the HAL for emulating fake external camera(s) on Chrome OS for testing.
+This folder contains the HAL for emulating fake external camera(s) on ChromeOS for testing.

 ## Usage